TrevorFryman/BAE305-SP26-SemesterProject/README.md

    * Trevor Fryman

 # Summary
-Clear and concise description of the project and results Unattended cooking is the leading cause of house fires in the US.
+Unattended cooking is the leading cause of house fires in the US.
 Roughly 70% of people admit to leaving the kitchen unattended while cooking.
 There is also a risk of harm to children, energy waste, accidental gas leaks, or electrical overheating. ​

 The purpose of this project was to create a system with automatic detection and shut-off to reduce preventable hazards and unnecessary energy consumption.
 We decided that to achieve this, our system should detect whether a pan is on the stovetop and turn it off when it isn't, and also be capable of turning the stove off after a set timer runs out.
 To better allow the user to understand the system, a green LED will be on when a pan is detected, and a red LED will blink and stay on when the system has turned the stove off.